jakeupz/jakeupz/README.md

 - 💬 Ask me about AI and Game Development
 - 📫 How to reach me: DuhBaconStrip#0001 on Discord!!
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love reading psychology and new topics on software concepts such as API's, AI, and cool things to add to my bot.
+- ⚡ Fun fact: I love reading psychology, Muay Thai and new topics on software related to new API's, AI, and cool things to add to my bot.

 <img src="https://media.discordapp.net/attachments/669796626784714756/1020035199247056906/image0-1-3.gif" alt="funne cat" >
 <picture>